About

 Kairos Intelligence exists because enterprise B2B sales has a problem that no existing tool has solved: knowing when to reach out, not just who to reach.

-Most sales teams reach prospects after the buying decision is already 70% made — after the shortlist is formed, after the RFP is written, after the preferred vendor is already selected.
+Most sales teams reach prospects after the buying decision is already 70% made — after the shortlist is formed, after the RFP is written, after the preferred vendor is mentally selected.
+The RFP is not the beginning of the process.
+It is procurement paperwork for a decision that has already been made.
 At that point, you are not competing on value.
-You are competing on price, and you are losing.
+You are competing on price, and the team that arrived first is winning.

 The companies that consistently win large deals share one trait: they arrive before the window opens.
 They know which companies are about to buy before anyone else does.
 They have a relationship established before the RFP exists.
 They are not responding to the market — they are ahead of it.